 - Car, is by far the easiest option.
 There are two large pay & display car parks down by the beach, but if your lucky you may find one of the few spaces on the road down available for free.

-- Walking, If the tides out then simply walk across and enjoy the coastal paths around the Island.
-Walking these won’t disappoint, with the stunning views on a sunny day.
+- Walking, walk the coastal path with the stunning views on a sunny day.
 (Don’t forget the sunscreen).